mattpodwysocki/blog_posts/mapbox-mcp-crewai.md

     backstory="""You are an expert in geography and location services.
     You can find the precise coordinates for any address, landmark, or place name.
     You always verify locations and provide accurate latitude/longitude data.
-    Use the mapbox_geocode tool to convert addresses to coordinates.""", mcps=[mapbox_mcp],
+    Use the search_and_geocode_tool to convert addresses to coordinates.""", mcps=[mapbox_mcp],
     verbose=True
 )